moliver28/research-handbook/content/job-families/sales/customer-success-management.md

 - Live demonstration based on the guidance provided ahead of the interview by the recruiter
 - General discussion and questions from the panel

-### Executive Interview

-Conducted by the [Senior Director of Customer Success](/job-families/sales/customer-success-management/#senior-director-of-CSMs), this is a discussion with the candidate as a final assessment interview to evaluate the candidate's suitability for the role.
-This is a 30 minute interview.

 ### Reference and Background Check